What is Team Science?

 Team science is at the heart of InCHIP’s mission – we work to bring researchers together to develop innovative solutions to society’s most urgent health care challenges.

-Partnerships brokered by InCHIP span UConn departments, colleges, and campuses as well as community organizations, and they represent the best of what team science has to offer – a problem-focused, solution-driven perspective that allows new ideas to form at the edges of interdisciplinary fields and advances science through high impact research discoveries.
+Partnerships brokered by InCHIP span UConn departments, colleges, and campuses, and they represent the best of what team science has to offer – a problem-focused, solution-driven perspective that allows new ideas to form at the edges of interdisciplinary fields and advances science through high impact research discoveries.

 Jump to InCHIP Services: